-If you think you might need the fixtures again later, copy them to an unused fixture page.
+If you might need the fixtures again later, move them to an unused fixture page.

 - 1> Enter Patch mode by pressing the Patch button. - 2> Press the Delete button. - 3> Press the Select button of the fixture you want to delete.